25 July 2019

 Use your own social channels as well as free topic groups, which work really well for us.
 Make sure that job offers are allowed before you post anything.
 You will also increase your engagement when your posts sound authentic and plausible.
 They should be posted by real people and use direct, simple language.

-- Internet forums/message boards
+Internet forums/message boards for web developers

 As the internet changes, this form of promotion becomes less and less popular, but there still may be online forums worthing the effort.
+A lot of devs still look for PHP jobs that way.

 Both individuals from outside of your organization and your current employees can be encouraged to actively search their own social circles for suitable prospects, should they be rewarded for it through employee referral program.
 When done well, this can be a great source of strong candidates.